NAMIBIA AGRICULTURAL MECHANISATION AND SEED IMPROVEMENT PROJECT (NAMSIP)

 Project Areas: The agricultural mechanisation scheme will be implemented nationwide (14 Regions of Namibia) whilst seed systems development scheme will be implemented in the Kavango East, Kavango West, Oshana, Omusati, Oshikoto and Zambezi Regions.

 Project development goal is to improve household food security and reduce poverty.
-The Project
+The Project's objectives are to

 The liquidity constraints in the domestic market have reduced the demand for the Government paper, impacting on the authorities' capacity to raise money domestically, a traditionally preferred modality for gap financing.
 In this context, the Government and the Bank agreed on 2 interventions to meet both short term and long term financing needs comprising

 (i) a budget support operation (ZAR 6 billion, approved in May 2017) to support the Government's bold reform programme and finance the fiscal deficit, and

 (ii) an investment programme (ZAR 4 billion) to fill the financing gaps created by fiscal consolidation measures in 'ready to go' HPP projects.
 The NAMSIP (ZAR 1 billion) is part of the ZAR 4 billion investment programme and complements the approved ZAR 6 billion PBO by addressing mechanisation and infrastructure bottlenecks in the Agriculture Sector.
 NAMSIP will significantly contribute to Government's plans to eliminate "Hunger Poverty" and achieve "zero deaths" (HPP outcome ' 7) as a result of hunger, improve food security and promote import substitution of staple foods by focusing on cereal and livestock value chains with the aim of improving productivity and value addition.
 NAMSIP will contribute to achievement of Sustainable Development Goals (SDGs)

 (i) '1 (No Poverty) since growth in agriculture is effective at reducing poverty,